 The Data Hub Curator curates registered services in the Data Hub Catalog to ensure that registered services are visible to the relevant users and to enrich the information on registered assets.
 An organization can have several Data Hub Curators.

-Curators are assigned by the the Data Hub Admin and they perform the following functions:
+Curators are assigned by the a Mendix Admin and they perform the following functions:

 - Maintain registered OData services and manage versions

 - Ensure the discoverability of their assets by the relevant users

 - Enrich the metadata of registered services and datasets – for example descriptions, tags, and contact information